EnhanCing the Participation and learning Performance of Migrant and RefUgee Children in Primary School Education

 KMOP is a non-profit organization, founded in 1977, being thus one of the oldest Greek NGOs with 40 years of accumulated experience in supporting disadvantaged groups.
 KMOP is committed to kindling a better world.
 That is a world that rests on a foundation of sustainable development, social growth, and individual well-being.

 We work with the public and private sectors, as well as with civil society to drive solution-oriented, knowledge-based interventions that are crucial to fostering resilience and making the world a better place to live.

 KMOP’s main areas of expertise include social welfare and health, employability and human rights protection, scientific research and development of know-how in social policy and social protection issues.

-Apart from direct provision of services through decentralized community based facilities, KMOP is also actively involved in both national and international projects, addressing social issues particularly focusing on low-skilled youth and long term unemployed, victims of violence and trafficking, disabled, elderly, migrants and minorities.
+Apart from direct provision of services through decentralized community based facilities, KMOP is also actively involved in both national and international projects, addressing social issues particularly focusing on low-skilled youth and the long term unemployed, the victims of violence and trafficking, the disabled, the elderly, the migrants and the minorities.

 It is an innovative and pioneering Greek organization that focuses on issues pertaining to:

 four ELEMENTS acts primarily on prevention, information, planning, evaluation, submission and preparation of studies and sensitization actions.

 Since its establishment four ELEMENTS has undertaken numerous projects and programs, many in collaboration with large well-established organizations both in Greece and abroad, targeting the following societal groups: